 Many people considering joining the United States Marine Corps may be interested in Marine Corps Ranks.
 This article will discuss marine enlistment ranks and how to become a marine officer.
 Read this article and take our free ASVAB practice test 2023 to prepare for your ASVAB test.

 Junior Enlisted, Non-Commissioned Officers, and Staff Non-Commissioned Officers are the three levels of Marine Corps ranks.
-These levels are subdivided further as follows:
+These Marine ranks in order are as follows:

 New recruits are given the title of Private after completing basic training.
 Most people stay at this ranking for 6 months before being advanced to Private 1st class (promotion is typically automatic).